jerith/Platform-Guild/language-guides/python/development.rst

     2.7.X, which as of December 2015 is currently 2.7.11.

+.. _PyPy:

 PyPy
 ====

-.. todo:: Probably deserves elaboration as its own topic
+.. todo:: Probably deserves to be extracted out

-`PyPy <http://pypy.org/>`_ is a Python interpreter, distinct from `CPython <https://en.wikipedia.org/wiki/CPython>`_, that offers significant speed and memory benefits (amongst others), allowing Python to compete more fairly with the performance of "fully precompiled"
+`PyPy <http://pypy.org/>`__ is a Python interpreter, distinct from `CPython <https://en.wikipedia.org/wiki/CPython>`_, that offers significant speed and memory benefits (amongst others), allowing Python to compete more fairly with the performance of "fully precompiled"